chart10/UniRouteHart/README.md

 $ source venv/bin/activate
 ```

-3. Activate your python environment and type in this install command: `pip install -r api/requirements.txt`
+3. Activate your python environment and type in this install command: `pip install -r requirements.txt`
 4. In your second terminal make sure you have node and npm installed.
 5. To install your React modules use the following command:
-   `npm install react react-icons react-router-dom axios @react-google-maps/api`
+   `npm install`
+6. Run: `export NODE_OPTIONS=--openssl-legacy-provider`
-6. Make sure to add the .env file that was emailed.
+7. Make sure to add the .env file that was emailed.
 It will include not only the google maps API key, but also the credentials to access the UniRoute database.
-7. In your your python environment in first terminal, start your backend with `flask run`, and in the second terminal start up your React frontend with `npm start`.
+8. In your your python environment in first terminal, start your backend with `flask run`, and in the second terminal start up your React frontend with `npm start`.

 ## When using the app